imazen/imageflow-web/_pages/kickstarter.md

 > Enterprise-wide, unlimited domain, lifetime license to libimageflow and imageflow-server.
 > Any and all future releases included!
 >
+> This tier includes all benefits provided by all of the lower tiers (excluding the small business SaaS/OEM license).
+>
+> Includes 1 hour of consultation.
+>
 > No version or domain count restriction.
 OEM/SaaS license not included.
 Not available after Kickstarter ends.
->
-> This tier includes all benefits provided by all of the lower tiers (excluding the small business SaaS/OEM license).
->
-> Includes 1 hour of consultation.

 Estimated delivery:
-Nov 2017
+August 2017

 #### $2,900 or more
 *limited supply available!

 > Imageflow Silver Support Contract - 6mo
 >
 > We'll provide you with 10 hours of consultation and integration assistance.
+>
-Unlimited business-hours support.
+> Unlimited business-hours support.
 1 emergency support incident.
 >
 > Support contract duration shall begin November 1st, 2016 (or up to 6 months later by customer request), and shall not exceed six months in duration without renewal.
+>
-This also includes 1-year OEM, SaaS, and enterprise-wide licenses.
+> Includes 1-year OEM redistribution, SaaS, and enterprise-wide licenses.

 Estimated delivery:
-Nov 2017
+November 2016

 #### $8,900 or more